-Loyola House provides housing for most of the Jesuit priests who work or study at USF, as well as several who work on the staff of St. Ignatius Parish.
-We also several guest rooms to accommodate our many Jesuit visitors from around the world.
+Loyola House provides housing for most of the Jesuit priests who work or study at USF, as well as those who work on the staff of St. Ignatius Parish.
+We also have several guest rooms to accommodate our many Jesuit visitors from around the world.
 In addition, several Jesuits who live at the nearby St. Agnes Parish (in the Haight-Ashbury district) are also members of our Loyola House Jesuit Community.

-Our house chapel, called the "Chapel of Our Lady of Montserrat," recalls the shrine of the Madonna with the Child Jesus in the Benedictine Monastery near Barcelona where Ignatius committed himself to the service of Jesus as his King and Lord.
+Our house chapel, called the "Chapel of Our Lady of Montserrat," recalls the shrine of the Madonna with the Child Jesus in the Benedictine Monastery near Barcelona, Spain, where Ignatius committed himself to the service of Jesus as his King and Lord.
 The chapel windows depict the Spiritual Exercises of Saint Ignatius.

 The Loyola House building itself is in the style of a Tuscan villa, complete with a garden and fountain.
 The house offers magnificent views of the City of San Francisco and of the San Francisco Bay.